Charles-Zhang-Experiments/NewWorldFoundation/Solution/NewWorldFoundation/CLITools/Snapshot/README.md

 # Snapshot

-Generate snapshot of folder contents.
+Generate snapshot of folder contents as binary archive or CSV file.
+It contains only basic path information and metrics of file and folder paths.